kenp8842/Linear-Regression-S-P-500/README.md

 ## Model Performance

 The RMSE of our model on the test set was apporximately 16.
-I also tried to evaluate using this type of model in some form of a trading system.
+I also tried to evaluate using this type of model in some form of a trading system even though it lags behind price during well defined trends either up or down.
 The model does fairly well establishing turns or trend changes in the stock market.
 This can be seen graphically below.

 ![](https://github.com/kenp8842/Linear-Regression-S-P-500/blob/master/sp_500_perform.png)